Is a blue wave coming? That’s one of many things we will be talking about on today’s show with Denise from California.

 His unit, the human relations unit, gave advanced specialized training to patrolmen and bosses alike.

-Continue reading Episode Nine: stop and frisk with Det.
-Small
+Continue reading Episode Nine: policing the community with stop and frisk with Det.
+Small →

 Detective Small, retired, worked in the human relations unit of the NYPD.